radwinskis/GEE_UBM/readme.md

 5) Hydraulic conductivity (K) of soil
     - rate at which fluid will flow through connected porous space
 6) Available water (as input)
-    - Combination of precipitation and snow melt
+    - Combination of precipitation, snow-melt, and irrigation inputs
 7) Evapotranspiration
     - Water lost from evaporation of soil moisture and vegetated transpiration